charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

     return(df)
 ```

-The temperature data set contains many rows, so we will load the data into the data base in chunks.
+The temperature data set contains many rows, so the data is loaded into the database in chunks.
 The following loop iterates through the 100000 rows of the data at a time, cleaning it with the `prepare_df` and adding it to the database.

 ```python
 # load temperature data into database in chunks